SYR - SEA

 What is the cheapest month to fly from Syracuse to Seattle?

-The cheapest month for flights from Syracuse to Seattle is January, where tickets cost $343 on average.
-On the other hand, the most expensive months are July and June, where the average cost of tickets is $704 and $697 respectively.
+The cheapest month for flights from Syracuse to Seattle is October, where tickets cost $418 (return) on average.
+On the other hand, the most expensive months are March and July, where the average cost of round-trip tickets is $616 and $607 respectively.

 How far in advance should I book a flight from Syracuse to Seattle?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Syracuse to Seattle, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Syracuse to Seattle, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Syracuse to Seattle, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 71 days before departure.
+To get a below average price on the flight from Syracuse to Seattle, you should book around 5 weeks before departure, which saves you about 20% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 18 weeks before departure.

 Good to know